 - Validate, validate, validate!
 Conform to web standards.
 They’re there for a reason.

 - Make sure your site has well formed HTML or XHTML with the W3C Markup Validation Service and the WDG HTML Validator.

 - Nothing drives people away more than broken links.
 Use a link checker to check all links within and leaving your site.
-W3C Link Checker and Dr. Watson are two good places to check your links.
+W3C Link Checker and Dr. Watson (RIP) are two good places to check your links.